openlibhums/memory-alpha/content/support/review/triple-anonymous-peer-review.md

 Janeway applies anonymisation to the following areas:
 - Dashboards – this is applied not only on the main dashboard, but also on the kanban view and active submissions section.

-- Unassigned.
+- Unassigned. <!-- Information Missing -->

 - Review – the **Document manager** section will be disabled for section editors so that they cannot view any author details which might be stored there.

 - View metadata – section editors can view an anonymised version of the metadata, but are blocked from editing it to ensure that they have no access to author information.

-- Article log.
+- Article log. <!-- Information Missing -->

 - Email templates – this allows section editors to send decision letters (e.g. revision requests, acceptances or rejections) without seeing author details.